-Council is currently preparing a new Waste Management and Minimisation Plan jointly with Nelson City Council.
+Council has recently adopted a Joint Waste Management and Minimisation Plan with Nelson City Council.
 A Waste Management and Minimisation Plan is a strategic policy document which sets out Council's objectives, policies and methods for promoting effective and efficient waste management and minimisation in the District.